 Responses to supplemental interrogatories must include, immediately below the title of the case, the identity of the propounding and responding parties, the set number and the nature of the discovery to which response is made.
-CRC 3.1000(a) (renumbered eff 1/1/07).
 Each supplemental response must be identified with the same number or letter and be in the same order as the request to which it responds.
-CRC 3.1000(b) (renumbered eff 1/1/07).

-The authorities cited in this At A Glance Guide are current as of the publication date.
-For authorities updated in real time, please see the SmartRules Guide for the litigation document you are drafting.
+For authorities updated in real time, please see the SmartRules guide for the litigation document you are drafting.